eslint/rfcs/designs/2022-eslint-to-esm/README.md

 c. stay previous version util they can convert to esm.

-d. compile ESLint to CJS.
+d. compile ESLint to CJS, but it's simply not tenable or safe to transpile code one didn't author.
 ## Alternatives

 <!--